-In early 2020, an outbreak of the novel strain of coronavirus (COVID-19) emerged globally.
-As a result, there have been mandates from federal, state, and local authorities resulting in an overall decline in economic activity.
-The ultimate impact of COVID-19 on the financial performance of the City is not estimable at this time.
+The COVID-19 pandemic, including the new Delta variant emergence in mid-2021, continued to have global effects throughout 2021.
+As a result, there have been continued mandates from federal, state, and local authorities resulting in an overall decline in economic activity.
+The continued impact of COVID-19 on the financial performance of the City is not estimable at this time.